MatthewZMD/.emacs.d/README.md

 ### Line Numbers

-Display line numbers, and column numbers in modeline.
+Configure Emacs to display both line and column numbers in the modeline for better code navigation.

 ```emacs-lisp
 ;; Hook line numbers to only when files are opened, also use linum-mode for emacs-version< 26